ObjectsCountries/Canny-and-Uncanny-Mazes/README.md

 # Canny Maze

-## Current Plan

-* Maze with the cannys 1-7
-* Dimensions of the maze range from 5 to 8, randomly generated
-* No wraparound, also no penalty for trying to go past the edge
-* I need to make it distinct enough so that I can't just replace the cannys with numbers to get the exact same concept (maybe I don't have to worry about this??? unsure)

 ## Ask for Help With

 * Making mazes for manual
 * Reworking highlight models
 * Implementing pretty much everything about solving the module
-* If the concept has to be "unique" enough to the point where the theming is actually relevant to the module itself

 ## Ruleseed Plans